kaizen-ai/kaizenflow/sorrentum_sandbox/tutorial.sorrentum_dev_container.md

 <!-- ############################################################################### -->
 <!-- ############################################################################### -->

-# Sorrentum system examples
+# Sorrentum examples

-- The following examples under `sorrentum_sandbox/examples/systems` demonstrate small standalone Sorrentum data nodes
+- The following examples under `sorrentum_sandbox/examples` demonstrate small standalone Sorrentum data nodes
 - Each example implements concrete classes from the interfaces specified in `sorrentum_sandbox/common`, upon which command line scripts are built
 - Initially, we want to run the systems directly
   - The actual execution of scripts can be orchestrated by Apache Airflow
-- The code relies on the Sorretum Airflow container described in the session below
+- The code relies on the Sorrentum Airflow container described in the session below

 ## Binance